 Two-time Oscar winner Glenda Jackson, who mixed acting with politics, dies at 87

+Caine said Jackson was "one of our greatest movie actresses.
+I shall miss her."

-Born in 1936 in Birkhenhead, northwest England, Jackson trained at the Royal Academy of Dramatic Art in London.
-She became one of the biggest British stars of the 1960s and 70s, and won two Academy Awards, for "Women in Love" in 1971 and "A Touch of Class" in 1974.
+Born into a working-class family in Birkhenhead, northwest England, in 1936 Jackson trained at the Royal Academy of Dramatic Art in London.
+She performed with the Royal Shakespeare Company -- where she starred in the cutting-edge drama "Marat/Sade" directed by Peter Brook -- and became one of the biggest British stars of the 1960s and 70s, winning two Academy Awards, for the brooding D.H.
+Lawrence adaptation "Women in Love" in 1971 and the sophisticated romcom "A Touch of Class" in 1974.

+She was Oscar-nominated, too, for 1971 film "Sunday, Bloody Sunday," and had memorable roles in "The Music Lovers," Ken Russell's avant-garde 1970 film about the composer Tchaikovsky, and gentle romance "Turtle Diary" in 1985.

+On television, she took home two Emmy Awards in 1972 for her performance as Queen Elizabeth I in "Elizabeth R.," and secured a place in British pop-culture history by playing Cleopatra in a classic sketch on "The Morecambe & Wise Show" in 1971.
+"All men are fools," she proclaimed in what became a famous one-liner, "and what makes them so is seeing beauty like what I have got."

-She then went into politics, winning election to Parliament in 1992.
-She spent 23 years as a Labour Party lawmaker, serving as a minister for transport in Prime Minister Tony Blair's first government in 1997.
+In her 50s Jackson went into politics, winning election to Parliament in 1992.
+A lifelong socialist, she spent 23 years as a Labour Party lawmaker, serving as a minister for transport in Prime Minister Tony Blair's first government in 1997.

 She came to be at odds with Blair over the 2003 invasion of Iraq.
 She said Blair's decision to enter the U.S.-led war without United Nations' authorization left her "deeply, deeply ashamed."